BridgeCostDental.com

 Traditional, cantilever, Maryland bonded, and implant-supported.
-Each type has different costs, durability, and ideal use cases.
-Your dentist will recommend one based on which tooth is missing, the health of surrounding teeth, and your budget.
+Each has different costs, durability, and ideal use cases.
+Your dentist will recommend a type based on which tooth is missing, the health of the surrounding teeth, and your budget.

 3-unit cost$1,500-$5,000$1,500-$3,900$1,200-$2,550$9,000-$16,500